Positivity (Suede song): Background

-The single is a big departure from the sleazy rock characteristic of the previous two albums, and has a far more warm and acoustic sound to it.
+The single is a significant departure from the sleazy rock characteristic of the previous two albums, and has a far more warm and acoustic sound to it.
 The single had various producers: "Positivity" was produced by John Leckie, "One Love", "Superstar" and "Colours" were produced by Stephen Street, "Simon" was produced by Suede and Ken Thomas, "Cheap" was produced by Suede and Dick Meaney while "Campfire Song" was produced by Suede and Alex Silva.

 Initially Brett Anderson liked the song and considered it one of his favourites on the album prior to its release.
 However, his views on the song would later change, saying: "When I first wrote it I thought it was a masterpiece but soon realized that many people were genuinely offended by it."
 On the meaning of the song, Anderson said it's about "someone who's really close to me, who doesn't have much in life but manages to deal with it incredibly well."
 The video for the title song was directed by Julian Gibbs.